Aleksandr175/warships/docs/Adventure.md

 There is no limit of level of adventure.

-If player attacks island and battle is won - we mark island as Raided.
+If player attacks island and battle is won, and we grabbed all resources - we mark island as Raided.
 Player can't raid this island again.

 If all islands are raided - it means that we can change adventure to next level.